Table of Contents

 Recruiters frequently rely on Applicant Tracking Systems (ATS).
 If you are applying to tailored applications for filtered roles your resume relevance is higher with better matching to the role in ATS.

-Transparency and filtering make applications stickier, as platforms like “Glassdoor” have proven.
+Transparency and filtering make applications stickier, as platforms like “Glassdoor Research” have proven.

 4. Company Insights and Reviews are at Your Fingertips

-One of the most overlooked “Advantages of Online Job Portals” is the transparency of your employer.
+One of the most overlooked “Benefits of Online Job Portals” is the transparency of your employer.

 You may assess: